Back to California

 • The bill does not specify how much money will be given out for these projects.

-• It is unclear what specific wage requirements are set by this law.
+• It is unclear what specific categories of wildfire mitigation work are covered under this program.

 Bill History